sofiaxuuu/DA-proj3-ventures-cluster-analysis/README.md

 Business Question: __Suppose I’m in a venture capital firm, which segment of ventures will venture in my protfolio belongs?__

 ## Data Sources
 To further investigate the startup environment in U.S, I use data from Crunchbase, which is a platform for finding business information (investment, funding, founding members, etc) about private and public companies.
-Due to limited access to data, I use unofficial CSV exports derived from the individual worksheets from crunchbase_export.xlsx, extracted from the December 4, 2015 Crunchbase Data Export by Github user notpeter (https://github.com/notpeter/crunchbase-data).
+Due to limited access to data, I use unofficial CSV exports derived from the individual worksheets from [crunchbase_export.xlsx](https://github.com/notpeter/crunchbase-data), extracted from the December 4, 2015 Crunchbase Data Export by Github user notpeter.

 More specifically, to answer my business question of “Suppose I’m in a venture capital firm, which segment of ventures will venture in my protfolio belongs?”
 Ie the Data Question: How can I categorize startups in US, based on total funding received , number of rounds of funding, and days the startup is founded until December 4, 2015?

- I focus one one dataset [crunchbase-companies-2015] (https://github.com/sophiaxuu/DA-proj3-ventures-cluster-analysis/blob/main/companies.csv).
+ I focus one one dataset [crunchbase-companies-2015](https://github.com/sophiaxuu/DA-proj3-ventures-cluster-analysis/blob/main/companies.csv).
 This dataset have the following attributes:
 - permalink: permanent link to the venture description
 - name: name of the venture
 - homepage_url	: link to venture’s own website